 - We can offer a wide range of secondary subjects specialisms and primary provision at Key Stage 1 and 2.

 - UK university degree or recognised equivalent of 2:2 and above for School Direct Salaried (SDS) and School Direct tuition fee (SDF).
 PE Secondary at St Mary's will accept applications from individuals that have a 2:1, or above 'in line' degree.
 In PE you can apply with a 2:2 'in line' degree classification but your application must highlight significant school experience.

-- School Direct (salaried) is for high quality graduates with at least three years of work experience.
+- School Direct (salaried) is for high quality graduates.
 Schools decide which skills and experience are important to them.
 Career changers can bring valuable skills and experience to the profession, which they have developed since leaving university.
 This experience will normally have been gained since leaving university and does not have to be from an educational setting.

 - Show that you can communicate effectively in both spoken and written standard English.

 - Demonstrate that you have recent, relevant experience in a KS1, KS2 or KS3 setting.

 - If accepted, obtain an enhanced DBS disclosure and any other required clearances and complete DfE provisional registration requirements.